mootools/mootools-more/Docs/Interface/HtmlTable.Select.md

 ### Events

-* rowFocus - callback to execute when a row is selected.
+* onRowFocus - callback to execute when a row is selected.
-* rowUnfocus - callback to execute when a row is deselected.
+* onRowUnfocus - callback to execute when a row is deselected.

 ### Example